-Garrett Sapp, a sixth grader in our FIRST KIDS Ministry, was diagnosed with Duchenne muscular dystrophy at three years old.
+Garrett Sapp, a seventh grader in our FIRST STUDENTS Ministry, was diagnosed with Duchenne muscular dystrophy at three years old.
 Duchenne is a progressive muscle-wasting disease very similar to ALS, but in children.

 Duchenne results in progressive loss of strength.
 The progressive muscle weakness leads to serious medical problems, particularly issues related to the heart and lungs.
 Young men with Duchenne become fully wheelchair dependent by age 12 and typically live into their late twenties.
 There is no treatment for most forms of Duchenne (Garrett’s form included) and no cure.